PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs

 \subsection{Visual Alignment Schemes in MLLMs}

 Visual alignment aims to project visual semantics into the backbone model’s representational space, enabling unified processing of multimodal inputs~\cite{EMMA}.
-Existing alignment schemes primarily differ in how they integrate visual information and whether they modify the parameters of the backbone model \(\mathcal{M}_{init}\)~\cite{VisualRepresentationsMap, HyperLLaVA}.
+Existing alignment schemes primarily differ in how they integrate visual information and whether they modify the parameters of the backbone model \(\mathcal{M}_{init}\)~\cite{HyperLLaVA}.
 To facilitate our analysis, we propose a two-paradigm categorization of alignment approaches, based on their treatment of the backbone during alignment.

 \textit{Frozen \(\mathcal{M}_{init}\) alignment}: These approaches preserve the parameters of the backbone language model.
-Visual information is integrated through dedicated encoders and fusion mechanisms, such as cross-attention layers or projection modules, while the backbone weights remain unchanged.
-This design follows a modular decoupling philosophy, aiming to retain the LLM’s original semantic competence, reasoning consistency, and safety alignment.
+Visual information is integrated through dedicated encoders and fusion mechanisms, such as cross-attention layers or projection modules, while the backbone model’s weights remain unchanged.

 \textit{Trainable \(\mathcal{M}_{init}\) alignment}: These approaches partially or fully update the parameters of the backbone language model during visual alignment, coupling visual and textual representations via end-to-end optimization.
-While this can strengthen cross-modal integration, it also modifies the backbone’s internal representations, which may inadvertently shift its original reasoning behavior and safety boundaries.